Open-Model-Initiative/graphcap/doc/concepts/perspectives.rst

 Real-World Usage
 ==============

-GraphCap perspectives are designed to be useful in real-world applications:
+graphcap perspectives are designed to be useful in real-world applications:

 - **Content Creation**: Generate rich, varied descriptions for creative projects
 - **Accessibility**: Provide detailed image descriptions for visually impaired users